 Not only do I not need him to brag about me to others in a social media forum, he doesn’t need me to either.
 We can find security in the daily acts of service we make for our marriage, for each other.

 So when my husband inevitably shares that new Star Wars trailer for the third time this week, you won’t see me complain.
-Because I know he would rather see it in theaters on opening night with no one more than me.😉
+Because I know he would rather see it in theaters on opening night with no one more than me.

 P.S.
-I in no way mean to condemn or criticize everyone who posts about their significant others online.
+I in no way mean to condemn or criticize everyone who posts about their significant others on social media.
 If such words of affirmation are his/her love language, I hope you are showering them with love in this way!
 However, as with any topic, one could choose to post about online, I feel that when it becomes excessive (in frequency or content) it can be a little too much.

 Thanks for reading!

-** This post originally appeared on QueenLionheart.
+**This post was written by Molly Morgan Tolar and originally appeared on QueenLionheart.